ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ```
 The parentheses make this an expression, not a function declaration.

-[^caveats]: A number of the caveats discussed here were described in Jyrly Zaytsev's excellent article [Named function expressions demystified](http://kangax.github.com/nfe/).
-## Combinators and Function Decorators {#combinators}
+## Combinators and Function Decorators
 ### higher-order functions

 As we've seen, JavaScript functions take values as arguments and return values.
 JavaScript functions are values, so JavaScript functions can take functions as arguments, return functions, or both.
 Generally speaking, a function that either takes functions as arguments, or returns a function, or both, is referred to as a "higher-order" function.